budavariam/budavariam.github.io/content/posts/2024-08-03-starschema-hackathon/index.md

 ## Closing words

-Today hackathon way better than how I anticipated.
+Today's hackathon way better than how I anticipated.
 I arrived without a plan, and I got to focus deeply on problems I rarely face during my working days.
 I got to be amazed by how believable results can AI provide.
 I'm grateful for this opportunity and how it turned out.